GfellerLab/MoDec/README.md

   To output some additional files giving the full responsibilities of each peptides and the full weight of the motifs.

+* `--no_bestPepResp`:
+  When used, we don't output the file containing the best responsibility from each peptide (by default this file is outputted).

 * `--outAdd`:
   Normally, MoDec will not run if the folder given in the `--output` argument already existed.
 When this option is used, MoDec will still run. **This option